craigcwaveformlabs/Origin_Sketch/README.md

 cd Library/Application\ Support/com.bohemiancoding.sketch3
 ```

-And then clone the Origin_Sketch repo into a new folder named 'Origin'
+And then clone the Origin_Sketch repo into a new folder named 'Origin' within the Templates folder.

 ```
 git clone git@github.com:craigcwaveformlabs/Origin_Sketch.git Templates/Origin